 - Seal the vent and set to cook on high pressure for 60 minutes.
 At the end of cooking, allow for 10 minutes natural release.

-- Carefully remove the cake - using the sling - and allow to cool in the pan on a cooling rack for a couple of hours and then transfer to the fridge.
+- Carefully remove the cake - using the sling - and cool in the pan on a cooling rack for a couple of hours - then transfer to the fridge.

 - When ready to serve, allow the cake to come to room temperature and then prepare and apply the glaze and decoration.